Going Bush

 Problems

-There are 2 problems with my Motor and its impossible to get after sales service from the vendor, EV Works in WA, they dont answer or reply emails and rarely take phone calls.
+There were 2 problems with my Motor and its impossible to get after sales service from the vendor, EV Works in WA, they don't answer or reply emails and rarely take phone calls.
 I had to resort to using their contact form on webpage, still no help.
 Be prepared to phone HPEVS direct in USA if you want help.
 The motor temperature in my spyglass reads "Mtemp 496c" & I'm unable to get any help with this.
 DIY Electric Car Forums is a great resource & most any help you need is there but when you spend multiple thousands you expect the first instance would be from the Vendor.

 The other problem with my motor is if wired up according to instructions it will NOT run, DIY Electric Car Forums to the rescue & I transposed my Phase cables " U & W " to solve the problem.